khoacao2k4/Atlatl/README.md

 **Components**:
 - `embedding.ts`: Generates vector embeddings from text
-- Database with vector storage for knowledge base
+- Database with vector storage for knowledge base can be viewed and edit on Vercel.
 - API route (`api/chat/route.ts`) orchestrates the RAG process
 - Chatbot UI component manages conversation state